-Legal Standard A vehicle and its occupants may be detained if: You can articulate facts and circumstances that would lead a reasonable officer to believe that one of the occupants has been, is, or is about to be, involved in criminal activity ; Once the stop is made, you must diligently pursue a means of investigation that will confirm or dispel your suspicions; If your suspicions are dispelled , the occupants must be immediately released or the stop converted into a consensual encounter.
+Legal Standard A vehicle and its occupants may be detained if: You can articulate facts and circumstances that we lead a reasonable officer to believe that one of occupants has been, is, or is about to be, involved criminal activity; the Once the stop is made, you must diligently pursu means of investigation that will confirm or dispel y suspicions; If your suspicions are dispelled, the occupants must immediately released or the stop converted into consensual encounter.

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.